jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

-## Ingesting data to local Postgres with Airflow
+## Ingesting data to local Postgres

 This section focuses on setting up a local PostgreSQL database and using Apache Airflow to ingest NYC taxi trip data.
 The process involves creating a dedicated directory for the database and configuring a docker-compose